Team Learning

 Leader Task 3: Encourage constructive dialogue.

-- Know why encouraging constructive dialogue is important.
+- Know why constructive dialogue is important for teams.

 - Know what psychological safety is.